therealzella/IDS706_Rewrite_a_Python_Script_in_Rust/README.md

 - A `Makefile` for automating common tasks like formatting, linting, and testing.
 - A `.gitignore` file to keep unnecessary files out of your repository.
 - A `requirements.txt` file to manage dependencies.
+- A `cereal.csv` file for the main.py to do the pandas analysis
+- A `summary_statistics.csv` file to store the metrics of the cereal.csv
+- A `calories_histogram.png` file to show the data visualization of the data from the cereal.csv

 ## Installation
 To set up this project locally, follow these steps: